wzp8023391/Deforestation-monitor-system/README.md

 #### 1.2 Deep learning model download
-The deforestation model is over 150MB, you can download it from https://drive.google.com/drive/folders/1etsHlRJgT712Oq2HyQ321cFrd_ZkjacU?usp=share_link
+The deforestation model is over 150MB, you can download it from https://drive.google.com/drive/folders/1etsHlRJgT712Oq2HyQ321cFrd_ZkjacU?usp=share_link or you can download it from https://pan.baidu.com/s/1XQ2tK-U1Zu7bJPzETZV4fw , the passkey is 1234.

 And then, copy these models into \Server_Side\RS_change_detection_model.